Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

 Who Is Kape Technologies?

-Israeli/UK-based Kape Technologies was formerly known as Crossrider until a name change in 2018.
-Crossrider became synonymous with adware as the company “previously allowed third-party developers to hijack users’ browsers via malware injection while redirecting traffic to advertisers and collecting private data.”
+UK-based Kape Technologies was formerly known as Crossrider until a name change in 2018.
+Formerly headquartered in Israel, Crossrider became synonymous with adware as the company “previously allowed third-party developers to hijack users’ browsers via malware injection while redirecting traffic to advertisers and collecting private data.”

-At the time, Kape said: “The Company’s change in name reflects the transformation of its operations and the shift in strategic focus that has taken place over the last eighteen months.
+At the time of its rebranding, Kape said: “The Company’s change in name reflects the transformation of its operations and the shift in strategic focus that has taken place over the last eighteen months.
 The Company’s aim is to become the leading provider of products that ensure consumers’ online security, privacy, and autonomy.”

 For the most part, they’ve fulfilled that promise.
-They’ve made a number of impressive moves as they aim to consolidate their share of the market while making further gains within the sector.
+Today, Kape has major offices in many cities across the globe, including its London HQ, Bucharest, Denver, Manila, Paris, and Tel Aviv.
+And in such a short time, they’ve made a number of impressive moves as they aim to consolidate their share of the market and make further gains within the sector.

 The Kape Technologies Stable